Home

 Q: If pipestems are Private Property, who maintains them?

 A: The owners of the properties located on the pipestem are responsible for the upkeep and maintenance of the signage and asphalt.
-Neither the county nor the HOA maintains the pipestem, including snow removal.
-However, the HOA does have the right and responsibility to see that the pipestem is maintained by the homeowners.
+Neither the county nor the FMEHA maintains the pipestem, including snow removal.
+However, the FMEHA does have the right and responsibility to see that the pipestem is maintained by the homeowners.
 The cost of maintenance is the equally shared responsibility of the property owners with deeded access on the pipestem.

 Q: Where can I obtain additional information?